Last updated: November 8, 2016

-To obtain the fullest limited liability possible in all states and in the event of bankruptcy, a Minnesota LLC should have at least two members.
-The second member can be a spouse or relative if that person is treated as a legitimate co-owner of the LLC.
-If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
-To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.
+Minnesota’s old and new LLC laws make no distinctions between multi-member LLCs and SMLLCs.
+However, this is an unsettled and evolving area of the law.
+If you are really concerned about protecting the assets in your SMLLC against personal creditors, you might want to consider adding another member to your Minnesota LLC.
+This will give you more protection in the event you file for bankruptcy, or if you or your LLC become subject to the LLC laws of a state that provide less protection to SMLLCs.
+If you decide to do this, the second member must be treated as a legitimate co-owner of the LLC.
+If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as an SMLLC.
+To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member—that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.

 For more information on LLCs and the limited liability protections they offer, see Limited Liability Protection and LLCs: A 50-State Guide.